oilbeater/en/source/_posts/2024-03-04-golang-slice-performance-cont.md

 However, directly using `sync.Pool` also has two issues:

 1. For Slices, the initial memory allocated by `New` is fixed.
 If the runtime usage exceeds this, there may still be a lot of dynamic memory allocation adjustments.
-2. At the other extreme, if a Slice is dynamically expanded to a large size and then returned to `sync.Pool`,

- it may cause memory leaks and waste.
+2. At the other extreme, if a Slice is dynamically expanded to a large size and then returned to `sync.Pool`, it may lead memory leaks and waste.

 # bytebufferpool

 To achieve better runtime performance, [bytebufferpool](https://github.com/valyala/bytebufferpool) builds on `sync.Pool` with some simple statistical rules to minimize the impact of the two issues mentioned above during runtime.
-(The project's author is Russian, with other projects like fasthttp, quicktemplate, and VictoriaMetrics under his belt, all of which are excellent examples of performance optimization.
-The Russian tech community often undertakes projects that push performance to its limits.
+(The project's author has other projects like fasthttp, quicktemplate, and VictoriaMetrics under his belt, all of which are excellent examples of performance optimization.

 The main structure in the code is as follows: